Presheaves of symmetric tensor categories and nets of C*-algebras: Nets and presheaves over posets.

 defining the holonomy representation $\chi'$.
 If $t \in (\efB,\efB')$, then using (\ref{eq_nets01}) we find

 Thus $t_a$ is an intertwiner from $\chi$ to $\chi'$.

 \

-{\bf The equivalence with ${\bf hom}(\pi_1(K),{\bf C})$.} We are now ready to prove that the category of net bundles is equivalent to the one of representations of $\pi_1(K)$.
-For a detailed proof see \cite[Prop.3.11]{RR06} and \cite[Theorem 22(i)]{RRV07}, anyway for reader's convenience we describe explicitly the involved maps. \begin{thm} For any poset $K$ and category ${\bf C}$, there is an equivalence
+{\bf The equivalence with ${\bf hom}(\pi_1(K),{\bf C})$.} We are ready to illustrate the equivalence between the category of net bundles and that of representations of $\pi_1(K)$.
+For a detailed proof see \cite[Prop.3.11]{RR06} and \cite[Theorem 22(i)]{RRV07}, anyway for convenience we describe explicitly the involved maps. \begin{thm} For any poset $K$ and for any category ${\bf C}$ there is an equivalence

 \end{thm}